Electron transport in a weakly disordered Weyl semimetal: Introduction

 In the present work, we will study disorder effects in a Weyl semimetal in the limit of weak disorder only.
 Moreover, we will adopt the most standard Gaussian white-noise model of disorder similar to the one considered in Ref.\ \cite{Klier19}.
 Technically, this problem is identical to the well-studied Gross-Neveu model \cite{Gross74} in the Euclidean (imaginary time) representation with zero mass.
 Critical dimension of the Gross-Neveu model is $d = 2$.
 Close to this dimension, it is possible to develop a standard perturbative renormalization group approach to take into account logarithmically divergent diagrams.
 Such calculations were carried out up to the four loop order in Refs.\ \cite{Bondi90, Gracey16}.
 However, disordered Weyl semimetals correspond to the 3D version of the Gross-Neveu model where strong ultraviolet divergences make the renormalization group analysis problematic \cite{Rosenstein89}.

 This work is devoted to 3D Weyl semimetals with weak Gaussian white-noise disorder.
 As was already pointed out, this model suffers from strong ultraviolet divergences and hence should be properly regularized.
 We will apply a standard technique of dimensional regularization \cite{ZJustin02} and allow the dimensionality of the system to deviate from $d = 3$.
 But contrary to the previous works \cite{Syzranov15-1, Syzranov15-2, Roy16, Syzranov16}, we will not perform any expansion near $d = 2$.
 Instead, we will consider all disorder corrections in a completely arbitrary dimension and do an exact analytic continuation of the results from the region $d < 2$ where ultraviolet divergences are absent to $d = 3$.
 Since the Gross-Neveu model is not renormalizable in $d = 3$, we will not develop any effective field theory description but instead consider disorder corrections directly to the observable quantities: density of states and conductivity.
+A calculation of weak disorder effects on the optical conductivity has been performed previously in Ref.\ \cite{DasSarma16-3}.
+In this work, we focus instead on the dc conductivity regime.

 Our approach is quite similar to the standard problem of a conventional 3D metal with parabolic spectrum and Gaussian disorder.
 Detailed analysis of weak disorder effects in this model was performed in Refs.\ \cite{Kirk86, Wysokinski95}.
 It was shown that the model exhibits three types of corrections to the conductivity.
 First, there are corrections of relative strength $\propto (E \tau)^{-1}$, where $E$ is the Fermi energy and $\tau$ is the mean free time of the electrons.
 Second, there are weaker logarithmic corrections $\propto (E \tau)^{-2} \ln(E \tau)$.
 Such logarithms do not represent truly divergent contributions but require an accurate analysis of the diagrams on a ballistic scale.
-Finally, there is another logarithmic contribution $\propto (E \tau)^{-2} \log(E/\Delta)$, where $\Delta$ is some ultraviolet energy cutoff scale related e.g.\ to the band width or to the lattice spacing.
+Finally, there is another logarithmic contribution $\propto (E \tau)^{-2} \ln(E/\Delta)$, where $\Delta$ is some ultraviolet energy cutoff scale related e.g.\ to the band width or to the lattice spacing.
 This type of a logarithmic divergence cannot be resolved in the low energy model with parabolic spectrum and requires an extra parameter $\Delta$.
 Divergent terms are present in the energy dependence of both the conductivity $\sigma$ and the total particle density $n$ but cancel out in their ratio, i.e. mobility of the metal $\mu = \sigma/(en)$.